dot-bob/RepRapFirmware/README.md

+# RepRapFirmware for LPC based Boards

+This is a fork of [DC42 RepRapFirmware](https://github.com/dc42/RepRapFirmware) modified to run on LPC1768 based 3D printer boards.
+Requires [CoreLPC](https://github.com/dc42/CoreLPC) to compile.

+The following features are currently not ported:
+* Ethernet
+* SPI Thermocouples
+* Reset/Fault Diagnostics

+**Experimental - Use at your own risk**

+# Original README.md

 This is firmware for controlling 3D printers and related devices using electronics based on ATSAM main processors.

 RepRapFirmware has pioneered a number of advances in 3D printing including: